-- Analysis to compare the accounting policies adopted by the Group in terms of the recognition of revenue with respect to the requirements of the new standard; - Recognition of the main differences in principle that could potentially lead to significant accounting, organisational or system impact; - Identification of the main contracts with customers executed by Group Companies, and analysis of the related contract structure in order to verify the existence of potential impact deriving from the application of the new standard; - Analysis of the process for the recognition of the contract cost (pre-operational and operational) adopted by the Group in order to undertake the identification of the main categories of costs charged to the contract; - Verification of the correspondence of each category of costs identified on the basis of the activities mentioned in the previous point with the guidelines included in the new standard; - Analysis of the transition options involved in the new standard.
+- Analysis to compare the accounting policies adopted by the Group in terms of the determination of revenue with respect to the requirements of the new international accounting principle; - Determination of the main differences in principle that could potentially lead to significant accounting, organisational or system impact; - Identification of the main contracts with customers stipulated by Group Companies, and analysis of the relative contract structure in order to verify the existence of potential impact deriving from the application of the new accounting principle; - Analysis of the process for the determination of the contract cost (pre-operational and operational) adopted by the Group in order to undertake the identification of the main categories of costs charged to the contract; - Verification of the correspondence of each category of costs identified on the basis of the activities mentioned in the previous point with the guidelines included in the new accounting principle; - Analysis of the transition options involved in the new international accounting principle.

-In the light of the analyses made thus far, some substantial innovations have emerged in the rules contained in IAS 11 "Construction Contracts" and in the provisions of IFRS 15 regarding the recognition of revenue from the contracts in the construction segment.
-The main differences observed are detailed below.
+In the light of the analyses made thus far, some substantial innovations have emerged in the rules contained in IAS11 "Construction Contracts" and in the provisions of IFRS 15 regarding the determination of revenue from the contracts in the construction sector.
+There follow the main differences observed.